sunpy/sunpy-SEP/SEP-0002-revised.md

 It may be necessary for the Ombudsperson and the Steering Committee to remove a Project Member for violations of the Code of Conduct.
 In this case, the Steering Committee, Ombudsperson and Advisory Board will work together to make this decision.

+#### Votes on Other Matters

+From time to time, as desired or required by the Steering Committee and Advisory Board, matters may be put to the Project Members for a vote.
+For these votes, the motion will carry by a simple majority of those Project Members who cast a ballot.

 ## Ombudsperson